TheOdinProject/curriculum/html_css/v2/main-course/html-tables.md

 ### Assignment
 <div class="lesson-content__panel" markdown="1">
 1. Read <a href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics">this basic</a> and <a href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Advanced">this advanced</a> tutorial from MDN.
 It should teach you all the syntax behind it.
-It's pretty straight forward.
+It's pretty straightforward.
 Make sure to code along!
 2. Do <a href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Structuring_planet_data">this</a> assessment from MDN.
-It's good to put your newly learnt skills to practice!
+It's good to put your newly learned skills to practice!
 </div>

 ### Additional Resources